node-girls/beginners-javascript/step04.md

 # Step 4: Variables

-When you code, you'll want to create shortcuts so you can easily refer to things without writing out the value every time.
+When you code, you'll want to create shortcuts so you can easily refer to things without writing out the same value every time.
 In JavaScript we have "variables", which allow us to store values to use later.

 ## Try it out

-You create a variable using the keyword `var`, which lets the console know that you're about to store a value.
+You create a variable using the keyword `var`, which lets the application know that you're about to store a value.
 You also have to give a name to your variable, which can be anything you like, so long as it doesn't include spaces.

 Here's an example of creating a variable called "artist", which is storing a string called "Beyoncé Knowles".